-Natural Radionuclide Distribution in Surface Soil and Water within Doma LGA, Nasarawa State-North Central Nigeria
+Natural Radionuclide Distribution in Surface Soil and Water within Doma LGA, Nasarawa State, NorthCentral, Nigeria

 Abstract

 It is a known fact that man is exposed to radiation from both natural and artificial sources, which may have short and long-term effects on man and his environs.
 This study investigates the distributions of natural radionuclides (40K, 238U, and 232Th) in surface soil and water at Doma, Nasarawa State.
 Twenty (20) surface soil and water samples were randomly collected and analysed using a NaI(TI) detector.
 Multivariate statistics were employed in data analysis.
 Results revealed that in the surface soil, mean activity concentrations of radionuclides (40K, 238U, and 232Th) are below the acceptable limits (400, 35, and 30 Bq/kg, respectively).
 However, in the surface water, they are above the safe limits (10.0, 1.0, and 1.0 Bq/L, respectively).
 This depicts radiological contamination of the surface water, making it unsuitable for drinking.
 We tend to attribute the high 40K to the leaching of inorganic potassium fertilizers used to enrich farmlands, while 238U and 232Th may be due to minerals in the bedrock.
 Alternative water sources should be provided to mitigate the implications of exposure to the contaminated surface water.
 Generally, the activity concentration observed varied across the sampled points, which suggests they are not evenly distributed.
 Furthermore, a significant relation was observed between radionuclide and radiological hazard indices at p < 0.05.
 The insight from this study can be employed in the monitoring of environmental contamination of radionuclides from both natural and artificial sources.